thesoul214/typescript-cheatsheet/README.md

  */
 const instanceOfIValue = (object: any): object is ISelectValue => {
   if (object && object.inputData) {
-    return 'inputData' in object; // true
+    return "inputData" in object; // true
   }
   return false;
 }